 Sale or Inheritance

 Most businesses with revenue streams (and some without) can be sold as long as the business can be operated by someone other than the current owner.
-This isn’t the case with the sales of businesses of independent direct selling representatives.
+This isn’t always the case with the sales of businesses of independent direct selling representatives.

 Not all direct selling companies permit their independent representatives to sell or bequeath their businesses.
 Interestingly, many that technically do permit their reps to sell their businesses impose conditions on the sales, some of which effectively render the salability extremely unlikely.